NFL postpones Titans' game; Vikings plan to return to facility Thursday

 Sugarman said sports are considered a low-risk activity because of their lack of sustained proximity to others, though football, which puts players in close contact for a few seconds at a time throughout a game, carries more risk than other sports.

-Two of the players on the Titans’ COVID-19 reserve list — defensive tackle DaQuan Jones and long snapper Beau Brinkley — played on Sunday.
-Jones was on the field for 69% of the Titans’ defensive snaps, and Brinkley played 10 special-teams snaps.
+Three of the players on the Titans' COVID-19 reserve list — Correa, defensive tackle DaQuan Jones and long snapper Beau Brinkley — played on Sunday.
+Jones was on the field for 69% of the Titans' defensive snaps, Correa played 19 snaps on defense and special teams, and Brinkley played 10 special-teams snaps.

 Tennessee had one coach receive a positive result on Saturday morning from a test the previous day and did not travel with the team to the Twin Cities.
 The positive results on Tuesday came from tests taken on Monday.
 The NFL does not test players and personnel on game days.